 Parents often ask how competitive our camp is.
 Sports, by their nature, are competitive.
 We are primarily a sports camp so there will be competition at all age levels (though less so for our younger campers).

 We believe that competition for children, with proper guidance and in the appropriate settting, can be positive and can provide the structure for valuable learning experiences.
 When we play a sport or game we encourage the campers to try their hardest.
 There is a LOT of winning and losing that goes on at camp, everyday.
-But with very few exceptions, records are not kept, results are quickly forgotten, and the campers remember only the fun of the game and the encouragement they received from their teammates and counselors.
+But records are not kept, results are quickly forgotten, and the campers remember only the fun of the game and the encouragement they received from their teammates and counselors.

 Our camp offers a great opportunity for fun, exercise, and camaraderie.
 But perhaps the most important thing we have to offer your children is the opportunity to improve their sportsmanship skills, to learn that playing hard, working toward a goal, being a team player are far more important than winning.